christian-traylor/audor/README.md

 - [Usage](#usage)

 ## Requirements
 [OpenAI Whisper](https://github.com/openai/whisper#setup) should be installed.
-For Whisper, ffmpeg is required and sometimes a Rust install is required.
+For Whisper, ffmpeg is required and sometimes an installation of Rust is required.

 System requirements:
 For system capabilities, a minimum of 2GB of VRAM is required.
 As always, a more powerful computer will enhance your experience significantly.
 Substantial improvements to performance can be seen with GPU acceleration.